-- Add in salt and oil into the hot yam and mash with a fork.
-Gradually knead in tapioca flour with your hand until it forms a pliable dough and doesn't stick.
+- Add salt and oil into the hot yam and mash with a fork.
+Gradually knead in tapioca flour using your hand until it forms a pliable dough and doesn't stick.

 - Cut yam dough into 4 pieces.
 Cover dough to prevent from drying out.
 Gently roll each piece to form a log.
 Cut each log into small pieces.
-Take a small piece and roll into a ball, then press your thumb and index finger in the centre of the ball to form an indentation.
-Place the 'abacus seeds' on a tray lined with baking paper [abacus seeds can be freeze at this stage] *.
-Repeat with the rest of the dough.
+Take a small piece and roll into a ball.
+Then press your thumb and index finger into the centre of the ball to form an indentation.
+Place the 'abacus seeds' on a tray lined with baking paper (abacus seeds can be frozen at this stage)

 - Bring a pot of water with 1/2 tsp salt to the boil.
-Add a batch of abacus seeds.
-As they cook, the abacus seeds will rise to the surface of the water.
+Put in a batch of the abacus seeds.
+As they cooked, the abacus seeds will rise to the surface.

 - Remove with slotted spatula and drain well.
 Toss the abacus seeds with a little oil to prevent them from sticking together.
 Repeat with remaining abacus seeds.

 For the frying:

 1 tsp sesame oil